canhunan1/AugGraffitiDev/README.md

 ![alt tag](https://cloud.githubusercontent.com/assets/21367763/18692833/e7e49de6-7f51-11e6-9b28-32f08f4c4463.JPG) Map screen with tags

-## Details
+## App Details
 This app is developed in Android Studio.
-The .xml files define the layouts of user interface and the .java files are the core parts of this app which determines its functionality.
+The .xml files define the layouts of user interface and the .java files are the core components which determines app's functions.

-The .xml files are stored in ```layout``` folder:
+The .xml files are stored in ```app\src\main\res\layout``` folder:

 - ```activity_main.xml``` - decribes the Login screen, in which the "Sign in with Google" is defined as below
 ```